 In his at-bat square, indicate that he has completed the whole circuit of the diamond, including stops at second, third, and home.

 That diamond should be colored in to signify that he scored a run.

 What is the significance of the number 6?

 Meanwhile, on the No.

-Because there won’t be much place for all of this in a paper scorebook, it’s vital to write short — yet legibly — in order to avoid confusion.
+Because there won’t be much room for all of this in a paper scorebook, it’s critical to write small — but legibly — in order to avoid confusion.

 The runner on second tries to steal third but is thrown out because of his inexperience.

 Almost certainly 2-5, since the catcher “2” tossed to the third baseman, “5,” who tagged him out at third base.

 The Mudhens have two outs left, and Casey is on the mound.
 Casey, on the other hand, is unstoppable.
 In this situation, Casey receives a “K” – the global scoring sign for a strikeout.
 Alternatively, a reverse K indicates that the hitter glanced at strike three but did not swing.